keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/go-to-school.md

 # Obey to dad
-You listened to your dad and go to school, but you find the classes that are assign to you are too diffcult.
+You listen to your dad and go to school, but you find the classes assigned to you too difficult.
 What would you do?

 [Work hard in school](praise-by-dad.md)